arthurBricq/ros_robottle/README.md

 This repo contains the ROS source code to run the project, that was writen by myself.
 It is the ROS2 workspace of our project !

+## How to use it

+ROS directory: ~/dev/ros/workspace1

+Source code of ROS directory: ~/dev/ros/workspace1/src/robottle/robottle

+Setup to take pictures
+1. turn on jetson and connect using SSH (as explained below): open 3 terminals
+2. On each terminal, press 'i'  (alias for 'cd dev/ros/workspace ; . install/setup.bash'
+3. If jetson says 'ros2 command not found', the reason is that you didn't source the code with (`source ../ros.sh`before you built the new ROS code with the commnad `colcon build` or `colcon build --packages-select robottle` )
+4. then, on ech terminal, do the commands
+    - launch detectnet (see below)
+    - run teleop (see below)
+    - launch vision utils `ros2 launch robottle bottle_picking.launch.py` (will open 3 nodes, including `vision_analyser`
+5. When everything is ready, click on 'p' from teleop to ask to take a picture, verifiy on vision_analyser that the picture was taken and keep going.
+Make sure that you also pressed 'k' before pressing 'p' to TURN ON THE CAMERA (and press 'l' when you are finished to turn it off)
+6. folder where pictures and detections are writen: ~/dev/ros/pictures/f1

 ## Other repositories used

 The ROS code works in pair with the [Robottle Python Package](https://github.com/arthurBricq/robottle_python_packages) where there are some helper functions and algorithms.